diambra/arena/README.md

 - Single Player Environment
 - Multi Player Environment
 - Wrappers Options
-- Human Experience Recorder
+- Episode Recording
-- Imitation Learning
+- Episode Data Loader

 These examples show how to leverage both single and two players modes, how to set up environment wrappers specifying all their options, how to record human expert demonstrations and how to load them to apply imitation learning.
 They can be used as templates and starting points to explore all the features of the software package.